Zoliverling/Transformer_Paper_Presentation/README.md

 ## Fine-tuning

-fully-trained models are refined on a carefully curated dataset amalgamating the Stanford Question-Answering Dataset (SQuAD) with tasks from the GLUE and SuperGLUE benchmarks to enhance their performance across a spectrum of natural language understanding (NLU) challenges.
+In the fine-tuning phase, fully-trained models are refined on a carefully curated dataset amalgamating the Stanford Question-Answering Dataset (SQuAD) with tasks from the GLUE and SuperGLUE benchmarks to enhance their performance across a spectrum of natural language understanding (NLU) challenges.
 This fine-tuning process, executed over 131,072 steps at a learning rate of 10^-3 and handling input sequences up to approximately 65,536 tokens in length, employs a dropout rate of 0.1 on various model components as a regularization strategy, following protocols established by Raffel et al., 2019.
 Notably, the embedding matrices remain unchanged during this phase, focusing the model's learning on the adjustment of higher-layer weights to the specificities of the task, thereby optimizing the model's adaptability and performance on complex NLU tasks.

 ![alt text](https://github.com/Zoliverling/Transformer_Paper_Presentation/blob/main/images/image-1.png)